Ralim/IronOS/Documentation/DebugMenu.md

 ### Move

 This is the last timestamp of movement.
-When the iron is moved this should update to match the Time field (one before in the menu).
+When the iron is moved this should update to match the time field (one before in the menu).
 This can be used for checking performance of the movement dection code.

 ### RTip

-This is the raw tip reading in uV.
+This is the raw tip reading in μV.
 This can be used when assessing the calibration routines for example.

 ### CTip

-This is the tip temperature in deg C.
+This is the tip temperature in degree Celsius.
 This can be used with RTip for assessing temperature processing performance.

 ### CHan

-This is the handle temperature in C. This is used for cold junction compensation of the tip temperature.
+This is the handle temperature in °C. This is used for cold junction compensation of the tip temperature.
-This is shown in degrees C x10, so 200 == 20.0C
+This is shown in degrees Celsius x10, so 200 == 20.0 °C

 ### Vin